Changing the way police do business (Part III)

 Police Recruit Training

 Another important transition was made when the training of all police officers and many other agencies in BC was slowly transferred to what is now known as the Justice Institute of British Columbia (est. 1978).
 The programs now include dozens of specialized fields up to and including a Bachelor of Law Enforcement and other graduate certificates presented to over 30,000 registrants each year.
-In Victoria, the Justice Institute had its nascent beginnings at Camosun College (formerly known as the Institute 0f Adult Studies), under the leadership of John Post Chief of the Saanich Police who took early retirement to kickstart the program.
+In Victoria, the Justice Institute had its nascent beginnings at Camosun College (formerly known as the Institute 0f Adult Studies), under the leadership of John Post a Chief of the Saanich Police who took early retirement to kickstart the program.

 Prior to that, training in the Lower Mainland was centered in the Vancouver Police Academy, then located at the PNE grounds.
 For police in the Captial Region, I think the Saanich Police operated their own program under Chief Post, while Victoria sent recruits to Vancouver.
 Constable Barrie Parker and I were the first recruits from Oak Bay assigned to the four-month Vancouver PD program along with recruits from Esquimalt and Victoria.